 The degree of participation in the Underlying Security(ies) gains will depend on the strike price of the short call option contracts, the prevailing market conditions, especially market volatility, at the time the Underlying YieldMaxTM ETF sells the call option contracts, and whether the ETF employs a covered call spread strategy.
 The potential for upside returns on the Underlying Security(ies) will also depend on whether an Underlying YieldMaxTM ETF fully "covers" its potential upside price return exposure to the Underlying Security(ies) by virtue of its sold call option contracts.
 If an Underlying YieldMaxTM ETF fully covers the upside price return exposure to the Underlying Security(ies), the Underlying YieldMaxTM ETF's potential upside to the Underlying Security(ies)'s price returns will be completely capped at the sold call options' strike price, meaning the Underlying YieldMaxTM ETF may forgo all price returns experienced by the Underlying Security(ies) beyond the strike price.
 If an Underlying YieldMaxTM ETF partially covers its potential upside return exposure with the sold call option, the Underlying YieldMaxTM ETF will have muted returns beyond the strike price of the sold call option to the extent that the Underlying Security(ies)'s share price appreciates beyond the strike price.
 When employing covered call spread strategies, the purchase of a higher-strike call option may allow for additional gains beyond the short call's strike price, but only up to the strike price of the purchased call, at which point further participation in upside movement is capped.
-The sale of call option contracts will offset losses experienced by an Underlying Security(ies) only to the extent of premiums received from such sold call option of the options contracts (e.g., if the Underlying Security(ies) decreases in value by 5%, the Underlying YieldMaxTM ETF should be expected to decrease in value by approximately 5%, before Underlying YieldMaxTM ETF fees and expenses) beyond the income received from the sold call option contract premiums.
+The sale of call option contracts will offset losses experienced by an Underlying Security(ies) only to the extent of premiums received from such sold call option contracts.
+The Underlying YieldMaxTM ETFs expect to participate in all the underlying share price return losses over the duration of the options contracts (e.g., if the Underlying Security(ies) decreases in value by 5%, the Underlying YieldMaxTM ETF fees and expenses) beyond the income received from the sold call option contract premiums.